yashilvora19/LabReport2/index.md

 }
 ```

-By doing this, all the Junit tests passed and the bug was removed.
+By doing making these changes, all the Junit tests passed and the bug was removed.

 ![Passed tests](/screeenshots/TestsPassed.png)